gemseo/gemseo/doc_src/source/faq.rst

 A subprocess may randomly hang and prevent the execution of the rest of the code.
 The cause of this problem is most likely related to a bug in numpy that was solved on version 1.20.0, it is strongly recommended to update the Python environment to ensure the stability of the execution.

+The progress bar may show duplicated instances during the initialization of each subprocess, in some cases it may also print the conclusion of an iteration ahead of another one that was concluded first.
+This is a consequence of the pickling process and does not affect the computations of the scenario.